-One of my favorite childhood memories is my mom making me taquitos when I came home from school.
-Of course, those taquitos were frozen and by no means vegan at all.
-Since then, I learned not only to ‘veganize’ my favorite foods, but I also make them healthy as well.
-My oil-free vegan taquitos, made with a variety of fillings can be baked or fried.
+One of my favorite childhood memories is my mom making taquitos when I arrived home from school.
+But, of course, those taquitos were frozen and by no means vegan.
+Since then, I learned how to 'veganize' my favorite foods, but vegan taquitos taste much better than I remember.
+My oil-free vegan taquitos are baked or air-fried with various filling options.

-Regardless of what filling and toppings you choose, vegan taquitos are for a weeknight meal or a snack.
+Regardless of what fillings and toppings are chosen, vegan taquitos make a great snack, lunch, or dinner.
 And, kids LOVE them!

-For tonight’s taquitos, I decided to fill my taquitos with the lentil taco meat from my Vegan Lentil Tacos recipe.
-Additionally, I suggest other fillings that taste great in these little rolled tacos.
+I decided to fill my taquitos with the lentil taco meat from my Vegan Lentil Tacos recipe for tonight's taquitos.
+Additionally, I suggest other filling options that taste great in these tiny rolled tacos.

 OTHER POSSIBLE TAQUITO FILLINGS (CHOOSE YOUR VEGAN FILLING)